 The exports of goods through courier or foreign post office using e-commerce of FOB value up to Rs.25000 per consignment will be entitled to rewards under MEIS.

-- Export of such goods under Courier Regulations will be allowed manually on a pilot basis through airports at Mumbai, Delhi and Chennai as per appropriate amendments in regulations to be made by Department of Revenue.
+- Export of such goods under Courier Regulations will be allowed manually on a pilot basis through airports at Mumbai, Delhi, and Chennai as per appropriate amendments in regulations to be made by the Department of Revenue.
 Department of Revenue will fast-track the implementation of Electronic Data Interchange (EDI) mode at courier terminals.